The Perfect Christmas Tree for Pet Owners

 Luckily, Christmas-tree makers have created a solution to prevent your Christmas tree cat-astrophes: parasol half-trees.
 With branches only at the top, pawing low-hanging ornaments, gnawing on branches, and toppling the tree will be nearly impossible for your pets.
 Don’t want to spend money on a half-tree?
 Don’t fret!
 There are some easy hacks to make your own pet-proof semi-tree.

 Opt for an unlit fake tree with hooked construction branches.
 That way you can assemble only the top and wrap some garland around the “trunk” to create a full-foliage effect.
 Artificial trees can also be a healthier alternative for your cat or dog because real fir trees are known to be mildly toxic to them.

 If you can’t part from a real tree, then find your favorite one and trim the bottom half of its branches.
 You can do this quickly and painlessly with a pair of pruning shears or loppers.

 Unconvinced a half-tree will prevent Milo from making his evergreen climb?
 Can’t imagine having just one part of the tree on display?
-Try using fishing line (it will be nearly invisible) to anchor the tree so it won’t tip over.
-If you have a flair for the non-traditional, then experiment with one of these ingenious tree alternatives.
+Try securing your tree using fishing line.
+It will be nearly invisible and will anchor the tree so it won’t tip over.
+If you have a flair for the non-traditional, then you can always experiment with one of these ingenious tree alternatives.

 No matter what you decide to do to pet-proof your house this season, remember that it’s the season of giving.
 If you really want to spoil your pet while taking away its playground, try making their present this year!
 A hand-made gift is more meaningful, after all.